Deon Butler

-Vincent Deon Butler (born January 4, 1986) is a former American football wide receiver.
-He was drafted by the Seattle Seahawks in the third round of the 2009 NFL Draft.
-He played college football at Penn State.
+Vincent Deon Butler (born January 4, 1986) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He was selected by the Seattle Seahawks in the third round of the 2009 NFL draft.
+He played college football for the Penn State Nittany Lions.

+Early life

+Butler was born January 4, 1986, in Fairfax, Virginia.
+He played high school football at C.D.
+Hylton Senior High School in Woodbridge, Virginia.

 College career

-After redshirting as a freshman at Penn State without an athletic scholarship as a defensive back., Butler rose to the top of the depth chart alongside Derrick Williams to provide a solid deep threat for quarterbacks Michael Robinson and Anthony Morelli.
-During his freshman season, Butler broke four school freshman records: season receptions (37), receiving yards in a game (125, versus Wisconsin), season yards (691), and touchdown catches (9).
-Butler also holds the single-game receiving yards record with 216 yards on 11 receptions against Northwestern on September 30, 2006.
+After redshirting as a freshman at Penn State and without an athletic scholarship as a defensive back, Butler moved to the wide receiver position and rose to the top of the Penn State depth chart along with Derrick Williams, providing a solid deep threat for Penn State quarterbacks Michael Robinson and Anthony Morelli.

+During his freshman season in 2006, Butler broke four school freshman records: season receptions (37), receiving yards in a game (125, versus Wisconsin), season yards (691), and touchdown catches (9).
+Butler holds the single-game receiving yards record with 216 yards on 11 receptions against Northwestern on September 30, 2006.

 He finished 2007 with 47 receptions for 633 yards and 4 touchdowns.
-He had a season-high 7 catches for 93 yards and a touchdown in Penn State's 38–7 blowout win over Wisconsin.
+He had a season-high seven catches for 93 yards and a touchdown in Penn State's 38–7 blowout win over Wisconsin.
 In the 2008 season, Butler caught 47 passes for 810 yards and seven touchdowns.
 He caught eight passes for 105 yards against Michigan.

-Butler was a record-setting receiver for Coach Joe Paterno's Nittany Lions.
-Butler passed Bobby Engram to become Penn State's all-time receptions leader in November of his senior season against the Indiana Hoosiers.
+Butler was a record-setting receiver for Coach Joe Paterno's Nittany Lions, passing Bobby Engram to become Penn State's all-time receptions leader in November of his senior season against the Indiana Hoosiers.